scolino/scolino.github.io/_posts/2024-08-12-representation-comparisons.md

 title: Representation of Women in ABET/non-ABET Curriculums
 ---

-We first analysed the representation of women for all schools.
-The below figure shows the distributions of the perentage of CS graduates who are women for ABET and Non-ABET schools.
+We first analyzed the representation of women for all schools.
+The below figure shows the distributions of the percentage of CS graduates who are women for ABET and Non-ABET schools.

 [<img src="{{ site.baseurl }}/images/all_schools_female_representation.png" alt="complexity_map" style="width: 300px;"/>]({{ site.baseurl }}/)